 Dustin Lancaster and Matthew Kaner became friends at the retail shop Silverlake Wine, and years later opened Bar Covell.
 There’s never a quiet night at this Los Feliz den of wines that all have a story to tell through interesting, lesser-known bottles.
 Kaner and staff are as deft in wine speak as they are in steering the consumer toward a happy pour of wine (or bottle) served in Riedel glasses.
 Ask for a seat at Bar 1 for prime people watching, and discover a new wine from the ever-changing menu.
 A limited food menu of wine- and beer–friendly items like cheese and charcuterie help satiate wine geeks and amateur enthusiasts alike.

 Snuggled directly beside Cassia on Santa Monica’s 7th Street, this wine shop and bar is light, bright and airy, with its impressive inventory visibly stocked to the ceiling on the surrounding shelves.
-Some 250 wines are for sale by the bottle, and about 20 by the glass in the bar, with France, Italy, Spain and the U.S. all represented through the thoughtful selection of wine director Kathryn Weil Coker.
+Some 250 wines are for sale by the bottle, and about 20 by the glass in the bar, with France, Italy, Spain and the U.S. all represented through the thoughtful selection.
 Wine aficionados looking to splurge, schmooze and be seen while they sip will do just fine here, but if you’re on a budget, you’ll likely flinch at the sight of Esters' by-the-glass wine prices.
-The outdoor patio offers a breezy option for glamorous al fresco imbibing, and don't forget to pair your vino with some of chef Jeremy Fox's fine cheeses and charcuterie.
+The outdoor patio offers a breezy option for glamorous al fresco imbibing, and don't forget to pair your vino with fine cheeses and charcuterie.

 Prepare to be charmed by Santos Uy’s intimate Parisian-style wine bar turned bistro.
-Rich, midnight blue walls, pressed tin ceiling and bookended hardbacks alongside framed portraits on shelves set the homey atmosphere, as a friendly staff pour about 30 palate-friendly bottles of small production, natural wines mostly from France, Italy, Germany and Spain.
+Rich, midnight blue walls, pressed tin ceiling and bookended hardbacks alongside framed portraits on shelves set the homey atmosphere, as a friendly staff pour about 15 palate-friendly bottles of small-production, natural wines mostly from France, Italy, Germany and Spain.
 The tiny DTLA space doubles as a retail shop, so if you really like a wine by the glass, take a bottle home or peruse the selection displayed on shelves in the front of the bar.
-If you're staying for dinner, there’s also a three-course pre-fixe option, as well as small plates, cheese and charcuterie.
-Stop by for lunch and you'll be privy to Avner Levi's Cento Pasta Bar, a pop-up serving excellent pasta dishes like uni spaghetti.
+If you're looking for a bite, there are reasonably priced small plates, cheese and charcuterie.

 Sitting rather indiscreetly on a quaint street just off bustling Santa Monica Boulevard, this open, lofty wine bar/retail outfit takes its name after a V-shaped white marble bar that commands the center of the room with an olive tree that holds court in the center of the bar.
 Booths and comfortable armchairs are tucked away on either side, while hightop tables for parties of four or eight fill the room.
 Owner “Mikey” Consbruck has curated his list to feature wines from boutique producers he knows personally, weaving each winemaker’s story into every pour.
 You’ll not only get fruit and floral descriptions, but also short, memorable anecdotes about these small production wines from the staff.